 Tennis Update 2021

 At 43 years old, I’m still rated USTA 5.0.
 I had a good four years of playing 5.0 tennis and now I’ve had enough.
 I’m a father of two kids and no longer have as much time to play.
 Further, the global pandemic shut league tennis down.
 So sad.
+But, it looks like USTA league tennis is opening back up in 2H2021!

 Playing three years of 5.0 tennis showed that getting bumped up to 5.0 was no fluke.
 I tried my best, lost most of the time, but still couldn’t get bumped down.
 I’m hoping that once league tennis starts, I’ll naturally get bumped down to 4.5 so I can play more competitive matches.